 Frick Collection and Frick Art Reference Library

 Probably everyone's favorite small museum in New York, housing choice European paintings from the 14th through 19th centuries, sculptures, and decorative arts.
-About half of the works are accompanied by illustrations, catalog-type information, and a short artist biography.
+About half of the works are accompanied by illustrations, Discovery-type information, and a short artist biography.
 The illustrations can be viewed either in small scale or clicked to a larger size.

-Includes an architectural tour of the art museum; 200 video clips related to artists, conservation, special exhibits, and artworks; a library catalog of 800,000 entries; and Explore Art, consisting of 3,300 images, 1,500 artist biographies, and 1,500 definitions.
+Includes an architectural tour of the art museum; 200 video clips related to artists, conservation, special exhibits, and artworks; a library Discovery of 800,000 entries; and Explore Art, consisting of 3,300 images, 1,500 artist biographies, and 1,500 definitions.

 Los Angeles County Museum of Art